KrispyNoodles/KrispyNoodles/docs/Joey’s Microsoft Azure Fundamentals (AZ-900) Cheatsheet.md

 Tables: NoSQL data in storage account.
 Store and retrieve data flexible and schema-less (flexible data structure).
 Suitable for fast and scalable access to large amounts of unstructured data, it is also cost effective and simple to manage.

-Disks/ Azure Managed Disks: Provide storage space for operating systems, applications and data.Are used in virtual machines functionality.
+Disks/ Azure Managed Disks: Provide storage space for operating systems, applications and data.
+Are used in virtual machines functionality.

 **Data Migration options**
 Azure Migrate (real-time): A service to move from on-premises to the cloud and offers a variety of tools for assessing and migrating data.
 Helpful for companies looking to move their data to azure cloud.